luontola/territory-bro/docs/guide.md

 ## Editing the Maps

-In QGIS, to draw a feature on one of the layers, first select the layer in the Layers panel and choose **Layer \| Toggle Editing** from the main menu.
+In QGIS, to draw a feature on one of the layers, first select the layer in the Layers panel and choose **Layer \| Toggle Editing** from the application menus.

 Now the layer is editable and you can choose the **Edit \| Add Polygon Feature** tool.
 Left-click on the map to draw the polygon's corners.
 Right-click when you're finished, after which you can type the feature's attributes.